simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### close --assert

-This prints a "closing balances" transaction that just declares [balance assertions](#balance-assertions) for the current balances without changing them.
+This prints a "closing balances" transaction (with `balances:` tag), that just declares [balance assertions](#balance-assertions) for the current balances without changing them.
 It could be useful as documention and to guard against changes.

 ### close --assign